Regent High School: Location

-Located just north of central London, in the Borough of Camden, Regent High School is partnered with various institutions, including University College London, Rothschild, Sainsbury's and The Francis Crick Institute.
+Located just north of central London, in the Borough of Camden, Regent High School is partnered with various institutions, including University College London, Rothschild, Sainsbury's and the Francis Crick Institute.
 The partnerships enhance the school's curriculum, support students preparing for higher education, developing employability skills, and gaining understanding of the world of work.
 These opportunities form an integral part of the learning environment, where individual students' needs are met and their talents and interests developed.
-In addition, the partnerships provide extensive CPD opportunities for staff.
+The partnerships also provide continuing professional development opportunities for staff.

 Sixth Form

-Regent Sixth Form is expanding and provides a wide range of AS/A Level and BTEC National courses.
-The curriculum is extended by work with other local post-16 providers, a mentoring programme and a number of unique initiatives, along with advice on higher education, UCAS applications and career options.
-The Sixth Form provides an enrichment programme, including nationally recognised award schemes.
+Regent Sixth Form provides AS/A Level and BTEC National courses.
+The curriculum is extended through work with other local post-16 providers, a mentoring programme and a number of unique initiatives, along with advice on higher education, UCAS applications and career options.
+The sixth form has an enrichment programme, including nationally-recognised award schemes.

-Those enrolled in Sixth Form are encouraged to take an active part in the Vertical Tutoring system in place at the school, encouraging independence, initiative and leadership.
-The school provides dedicated study space for post-16 students to work together in groups or independently.
+Sixth formers are encouraged to take part in the vertical tutoring system in place at the school, encouraging independence, initiative and leadership.

-Sixth formers progress onto a range of university courses, including biomedical and forensic sciences, law, nursing and geography at a number of Higher Education institutions.
-In 2012, 100% of Regent sixth form students were accepted onto their chosen university courses.
+Sixth formers go on to a range of university courses, including biomedical and forensic sciences, law, nursing and geography at a number of Higher Education institutions.

 The sixth form has an "Aim Higher" programme in place, which includes careers days, academic booster sessions and mentoring schemes with UCL, Sainsbury's and British Land.
-Post-16 students attend an annual Higher Education Conference, designed to give students information about a number of future options.

 In 2011 the school was in the top 25% of all schools and colleges nationally in terms of progress made by students at Key Stage 5.